kajic/leaflet-locationfilter/README.md

 ### Options
 **bounds** (optional): The initial bounds for the location filter.
 Defaults to the maps own bounds.

 **enable** (optional): Set to true to enable the filter as soon as it is added to the map.
 Defaults to false.

 **onChange** (optional): Called every time the location filter changes size or position.

 **onEnabled**: (optional): Called when the location filter gets enabled.

 **onDisabled** (optional): Called when the location filter gets disabled.

 **onEnableClick** (optional): Called when the user clicks the enable button.

 **onDisableClick** (optional): Called when the user clicks the disable button.

 **onAdjustToZoomClick** (optional): Called when the user clicks the adjust button.

 ### License
-Leaflet.locationfilter is free software, and may be redistributed under the MIT-LICENSE.
+leaflet-locationfilter is free software, and may be redistributed under the MIT-LICENSE.